CrossPlatformPageObject/cross-platform-single-page-example/README.md

     rake run:ios        # For ios
     rake run:web        # For mobile web
 ```

+This project is built on food app developed for each platform.
 For android and ios, the default apps are present in `prebuilt` directory.
 For web, we need to checkcout web project and start that project locally.

+1. Web
+   This need to be run locally.
+Clone project from [here](https://github.com/CrossPlatformPageObject/web_food_app)
+   It's a rails project.
+Simplay start `rails s`.

+2. ios
+   ios app is present in the repo itself.
+Look for [prebuilt directory](https://github.com/CrossPlatformPageObject/cross-platform-single-page-example/tree/master/prebuilt).
+   This is compatible with Xcode 7.0

+   You can find project [here](https://github.com/CrossPlatformPageObject/ios_food_app).

+3. android
+   android app is present in [prebuilt directory](https://github.com/CrossPlatformPageObject/cross-platform-single-page-example/tree/master/prebuilt)

+   You can find project [here](https://github.com/CrossPlatformPageObject/android_food_app).

 For more information check out [blog](https://pritibiyani.github.io/blog/speaking-at-vodqa-banglore)